AMWA LEADERSHIP DEVELOPMENT for WOMEN IN MEDICINE

 - To address the amplification of challenges posed by the intersectionality of race, gender and other issues

-We hope to support and inspire medical students through the lessons that we have learned through experience in our careers and in conversations with other women.
+We hope to support and inspire medical students by passing along our insights and experiences while working in medicine, and in conversations with other women.

-Each IGNITE session runs approximately 90 minutes and can include didactic presentations, panel discussions, group learning, video presentations and ZOOM lectures.
+Each AMWA IGNITE session runs approximately 90 minutes and may include didactic presentations, panel discussions, group learning, video presentations, and ZOOM lectures.
 The curriculum is available on the AMWA website to all enrolled branches.

 In order to participate in the program, we require an active AMWA student branch with a faculty champion who agrees to help coordinate the presentations according to the guidelines of the IGNITE program.